nayr31/OffGob/README.md

 7. Click on `offgob.py` in the explorer tab on the left.
 8. Run the script using the arrow in the top right corner of the window.
 9. Follow the prompts in the terminal at the bottom of the window.

+The program may fail to start, as there may be some custom scripts that are not included in the repository.
+If this happens, you can contact me on the Goblin Discord and I'll update this guide on how to fix it.